james-larsen/O365-email-attachment-processor/README.md

 ### **Sharepoint-Hosted Rules**

-In additional to the local JSON files to define rules, you can specify a Sharepoint location to host multiple Excel (.xlsx) files containing rules.
-This is useful if you'd like to expose certain rules documents to business users to maintain themselves.
-These rules will be appended to the JSON rules.
+In additional to the local JSON files to define rules, you can specify a Sharepoint location to host multiple Excel (.xlsx) files containing rules for forwarding emails.
+This is useful to expose certain rules documents to business users to maintain themselves.
+These rules will be appended to the JSON-sourced rules.
 The document structure is outlined below, and a sample file can be found at **./templates/Sample Email Rules.xlsx**.

 | *Name* | *Sender* | *Subject* | *Body* | *Filename* | *Recipients* | *Custom Email Body* |
 | :--- | :--- | :--- | :--- | :--- | :--- | :--- |